sell/flipd-auto-bumper/README.md

 4) Load the unpacked folder

-5) Open and leave the tab open for it to auto bump
+5) Open a tab on the thread and leave the tab open for it to auto bump

 #### I made this in minutes for anyone looking for a simple option.